-It’s estimated that printing and copying costs can add up to 1% to 3% of a business’ annual revenue – so this is an important decision for your business.
-Asking some fundamental questions can help narrow down your specific needs and focus your mind when choosing a copier.
+It’s estimated that printing and copying costs can add up to 1% to 3% of a business’s annual revenue – so this is an important decision for your business.
+Asking these fundamental questions can help narrow down your specific needs and focus your mind when choosing a copier.

 Each business has its own unique needs when it comes to printing and copying capabilities.
 How do you determine the right copier for your business?

-As a rule of thumb, monthly printing volume can be translated into print speed measured in pages per minute (ppm).
-For example, organizations that print 4000 to 7000 pages per month will usually be satisfied with a 25 ppm device, while business printing up to 20,000 pages per month will often want to consider a device that can handle 50 ppm or more.
+As a rule of thumb, monthly printing volumes can be translated into print speed measured in pages per minute (ppm).
+For example, organizations that print 4000 to 7000 pages per month will usually be satisfied with a 25 ppm device, while businesses printing up to 20,000 pages per month will often want to consider a device that can handle 50 ppm or more.

 Shopping with only a budget in mind is not the best way to make an important decision for your business.
 However, it is an important consideration when finding the right copier.

-Business quality copiers can cost anywhere from $4000 to $16,000.
+Typical business quality copiers can cost anywhere from $4000 to $16,000.
 A production printer for print businesses will cost even more than the price of even the highest-end copiers.
 Since MFP prices can vary so drastically, it’s crucial to know what you are willing to spend at the beginning of the process.

-The up-front cost of a copier is one consideration, but you should also budget for the copier’s total cost of ownership.
-For example, ink and toner cartridges can become quite an expense over time.
+The up-front cost of a copier is one important consideration, but you should also budget for the copier’s total cost of ownership.
+Consumables such as ink or toner cartridges can become quite an expense over time.
 You also need to decide if you will pay for service on a time and materials basis or if you will purchase a service contract.

 The ease of replacement and cost of replacement of supplies are both significant factors to look at when choosing a copier.
 After all, replacing toner and ink will likely be one of the most common services performed on the copier over its lifetime.